veliovgroup/meteor-snippets/devops/README.md

 ### Deploy static app

 Run this script against repository with `nginx.conf` in the root directory.
-If static app powered with node and `package.json` is found in the root directory script will install all required dependencies/
+If static app powered with node and `package.json` is found in the root directory script will install all required dependencies.

 ```shell
 ./deploy.sh app-directory-name --no-restart
 ```

 ### Deploy with changes in `nginx.conf`

+If `nginx.conf` host definition was changed it would require `--no-restart` flag and two extra steps to run gap-less zero-downtime deploy:

 ```shell
 ./deploy.sh app-directory-name --no-restart